tw-in-js/twind/src/css/README.md

 ## Animation Directive

 Custom animations are difficult to configure in Tailwind.
-During {@link twind.setup} you need to add to the `theme.animation` section and the `theme.keyframes` section.
+During [setup](/handbook/configuration), you need to add to the `theme.animation` section and the `theme.keyframes` section.
 This means all animations must known before hand and you can not use "one-off" animations.

-With the {@link animation} exports this task is greatly simplified:
+With the `animation` function, this task is greatly simplified:

 ```js
 import { animation } from 'twind/css'